leon4rd/test/README.md

-## The urge to sing the Lion King song is just a whim away.
+## I ate a clock yesterday.
+It was so time consuming.